ppsp-team/PyNM/paper/paper.md

 # Acknowledgements

 The development of this code has benefited from useful discussions with Andre Marquand, Thomas Wolfers, Eva Loth, Jumana Amad, Richard Bethlehem, and Michael Lombardo.
+The authors also want to thank the two reviewers Saige Rutherford ([@saigerutherford](https://github.com/saigerutherford)) and Seyed Mostafa Kia ([@smkia](https://github.com/smkia)) for their insightful feedback.

 Funding: This work is supported by IVADO, FRQS, CFI, MITACS, and Compute Canada.